benhur07b/open-hazards-ph-qgis-browser/README.md

 You can add or remove sources from the sources section of the code.

 Script by Ben Hur Pintor
 License: GPLv3

-Regarding the terms of use for these background maps YOU will need to verify that you follow the individual EULA that comes with the different services, Most likely they will restrict how you can use the data.

 """

 # Add sources